Flashback Review: Mighty Morphin Power Rangers: The Movie

 A mid-credits scene is optional to view.

-Weak: Ivan Ooze is somewhat stupid that he never sends his bird minions back to fight The Rangers or make a dozen more henchmen.
+Weak: Ivan Ooze is somewhat stupid that he never sends his crow minions back to fight The Rangers or make a dozen more henchmen.
+He just zaps em’ away.

 The Humor felt hokey.
 I didn’t laugh at every single joke.

-The Fight Scenes are butchered by cartoon sound effects, outdated Computer Animation & lame puns.
+The Fight Scenes are butchered by cartoon sound effects, outdated Computer Animation and lame puns.

-Bulk & Skull never appeared that much.
-I wanted to see more of them.
+Bulk & Skull didn’t appear much.
+I wanna see more of them.
+Their antics never get old.

 The Military never showed up to assist The Rangers.

 The Rangers say incredibly lame puns in battle.
 EGADS!
-This was before Mr. Freeze’s stupid puns from “Batman & Robin!”
+This is before Mr. Freeze’s stupid puns from “Batman & Robin!”

-I have no idea where that pig like creature came from.
+I have no idea where that pig like creature (affiliated with Rita) came from.
 I don’t remember him in the original show.

-A Plot Hole based on why Alpha never contacted The Alien Rangers from the original show.
+A Plot Hole involving why Alpha never contacted The Alien Rangers from the original show.
 Why didn’t they show up to stop Ivan from turning the citizens of Angel Grove as his slaves?
-I’ll have to Double Down this flaw for Zordon being a moron!
+I’ll have to Double Down this flaw for Zordon & Alpha being lazy morons!

 When they equip their suits, The Rangers constantly move.
-What are they Canadians from “South Park” As in Terrence & Phillip moving their heads around while they talk?
+What are they Canadians from “South Park?”
+As in Terrence & Phillip moving their heads around while they talk?
+What’s next?
+Fart on command?

 Adam at first, feels disappointed that his spirit animal is a frog.
 Dulcea makes him feel better that a frog can kiss.
 I find the power of kissing is stupid.
 Why didn’t she say some frogs can be poisonous to foes?
 That would’ve been ok for me.

-Ivan builds a loogie, he literally spits out ooze to create bird like minions.
-Here’s my problem, why do they resemble birds, but not the other ooze like henchmen from before?
+Ivan makes a loogie.
+He literally spits out ooze to create crow like minions.
+Here’s my problem.
+Why do they resemble birds, but not the other ooze like henchmen from before?

-Where the heck is Finister?
-You know the only nice guy of Rita’s team who’s capable of creating a monster to combat The Rangers.
+Where the heck is Finster?
+You know the only nice guy from Rita’s team who’s capable of creating a monster to combat The Rangers?

 Cartoon Sound Effects are used when The Rangers fight Ivan’s minions.